-Gandhi says these principles go beyond the DMZ and into data centres, campus networks and enterprise branches.
+Gandhi says these principles go beyond the DMZ and into data centers, campus networks and enterprise branches.

 To detect potentially troublesome traffic, Gandhi says that BigSecure Architecture operates transparently and hence the rest of the infrastructure, including business websites and the resources they depend on, see no change in their traffic patterns.
 Once BigSecure is activated, the rest of the infrastructure receives clean traffic and hence can deliver services free of DDoS attacks.